danishansari/Image-Compressor/README.md

 ================
 JPEG compression Technique

-To make an executable file just run the make file.
-This set of code takes a jpeg image as input and outputs a compressed jpeg image.
+This program takes a jpeg image(grey scale) and reduces its size and cretes a compressed jpeg image(grey scale).
+All you have to do is make an executable, and it is quite very simple too - just run the make file and start compressing images.